 Asha is in the field of a construction business, where the normal course of business is to sell the buildings at a price more than what it took to make and purchase the raw materials.
 Further, it took more than five years for them to complete the project.
-So, if we consider a definition of fixed assets, it states that an asset which is intended to use for more than one accounting period or more than 12 months or administrative purpose.
+So, let’s consider a definition of fixed assets.
+It states that an asset is intended to use for more than one accounting period or more than 12 months or administrative purposes.
 Here, the first criteria are met where the assets were in possession for more than five years.
 So, whether this should be included?

-Well, the answer to the above question is No. The reason is buildings on normal occasions take more time to complete, and it is a business of Asha builders to sell them, and they don’t intend to use it.
-So, these criteria of using those constructed buildings fail to meet and hence cannot be accounted as fixed assets in the books of accounts.
-Instead, the selling pricing less cost price and all the cost will be treated as normal income in the revenue statement, and the balance will be profit.
-However, one needs to follow what accounting standard on revenue states as to how to account revenue, cost, and profit; for example, there is a cost of completion method that one can use.
+Well, the answer to the above question is No. The reason is buildings, on normal occasions, take more time to complete, and it is the business of Asha builders to sell them, and they don’t intend to use them.
+So, these criteria of using those constructed buildings fail to meet and hence cannot be accounted for as fixed assets in the books of accounts.
+So, instead, the selling pricing is less cost price, and all the costs will be treated as normal income in the revenue statement, and the balance will be profit.
+However, one needs to follow what accounting standards on revenue state how to account for revenue, cost, and profit; for example, there is a cost of completion method that one can use.

 The criteria for recording assets as fixed assets that are purchased and: